dmbarbour/glas/docs/GlasNamespaces.md

 ## Modularity

 The 'ns.read' operation provides a basis for modularity.
-Supported queries should be idempotent, commutative, cacheable, such as reading a stable source file.
-This section describes my vision for what is built upon that foundation.
-The [glas executable](GlasCLI.md) will enforce or enhance some patterns.
+All queries should be idempotent, commutative, and cacheable.
+For example, reading a local file, browsing a folder, access to a remote DVCS, or implicit parameters, is a viable basis for such a query.

 Sample queries:

 * `ns.read(file:Path) : opt Binary` - ask for content of a file.
 Optional result in case file does not exist.
 Diverges with a suitable error message for troublesome cases like permissions errors or irregular files.
 * `ns.read(dir:Pattern) : List of Path` - ask for a list of files and subfolders matching a given pattern.
-* `ns.read(dvcs:(repo:URL, query:Query)) : Result` - apply a query in context of a DVCS repo.
+* `ns.read(dvcs:(repo:URL, read:Query)) : Result` - apply a query in context of a DVCS repo.
 Diverges if the DVCS cannot be accessed.
 * `ns.read(env:Name) : opt Data` - extended set of implicit parameters.
-Not necessarily bound to the OS environment.
-The runtime might support configuration of env reads.
+Use of '%env.\*' and 'ns.eval' more flexibly serves this role, but 'ns.read' may prove more convenient in many cases.
+Could bind to OS environment or runtime version info.

-This API is a little awkward to use directly, requiring the client to be careful regarding relative file paths and such.
-However, this is significantly mitigated in context of *User-Defined Syntax* pushing the burden to front-end compilers and shared libraries.
+This API pushes most responsibility for managing relative file paths to the client, though this can be mitigated by systematic override of 'ns.read' within a controlled scope.
+I propose to enforce a *Folders as Packages* pattern in the syntax layer, as a default.

-*Aside:* For portability, the glas executable may support configuration of an 'ns.read' adapter.
-This may require bootstrapping the adapter together with user-defined syntax.
+The user configuration can feasibly define an adapter for 'ns.read', especially useful for implicit parameters.
+This should be subject to bootstrap together with user-defined syntax, verifying a stable fixpoint is reached after a few iterations.

-*Note:* It is feasible to treat a configured shared heap database or HTTP as read sources.
-I'm not convinced it's a good idea, but perhaps we can revisit the idea when the system is more mature.
+*Note:* It is technically feasible to treat a configured shared heap database or HTTP GET as read sources.
+However, I'm not convinced it's a good idea.
+For now, I propose to stick with files and DVCS, and a few implicit parameters.

 ### User-Defined Syntax